 Medicines are considered hazardous waste and should not to be flushed down drains.
 You can minimize potential problems by safely disposing of unused medicines.

-Drop off medications at any of the locations below, or click on the link to the map below.
+Drop off medications throughout the year at any of the locations below, or click on the link to the map below.
+See also Events below.

 NEVER flush medications down the toilet or pour them down the sink because medicines can pollute our waterways, harming fish and wildlife.
 As a last resort, residents may also safely dispose of medicines in the trash, which is contained in a sanitary landfill.